 It became a museum in 1970 and was deeded to the City of Yachats in 1986.
 The Little Log Church and Museum houses photographs of the area, settler exhibits, and works by former resident artists and authors.
 The Little Log Church and Museum is operated by volunteers on behalf of the City of Yachats for citizens and visitors alike.

-The Little Log Church and Museum has annual events, wedding vow renewals each February 14 and a Blessing of the Animals around the feast day of St. Francis of Assisi.
-It also hosts concerts and community events.
-The Church portion can be reserved for your own wedding or special occasion.
+The Little Log Church and Museum has had annual events, wedding vow renewals each February 14 and a Blessing of the Animals around the feast day of St. Francis of Assisi.
+It also hosted concerts and community events.
+The Church portion could be reserved for your own wedding or special occasion.